loopbackio/loopback-next/docs/site/Using-components.md

 permalink: /doc/en/lb4/Using-components.html
 ---

-Components serve as a vehicle to group 3rd-party contributions to allow easier extensibility of your Application, see [Components](Components.md) for more details.
+Components serve as a vehicle to group third-party contributions to allow easier extensibility of your Application, see [Components](Components.md) for more details.